Kevin K. Douglass

 • Ostrowski, Sue (interviewed by author), Company Theft: How to Prevent Employees from Stealing — and Detect Theft if They Are,” Smart Business, September 2021.

 • Author, “Has COVID-19 Escalated Disagreements Between Business Owners?”
-Babst Calland Perspectives for Business Owners May 4, 2021.
+Babst Calland Perspectives for Business Owners, May 4, 2021.

-• Gest, Jayne (interviewed by author), “Face it Head On: How to Resolve Conflict Among Business Owners,” Smart Business, August 2019.
+• Gest, Jayne (interviewed by author), “Face it Head On: How to Resolve Conflict Among Business Owners,” Smart Business, September 2019.

 • Author, “Work it Out—Conflict Resolution for Business Owners,” The Legal Intelligencer, January 11, 2019.